donglao/mindelay/README.md

 ## Play with the demo

 ### Setting up the demo
 Well, the proposed framework should work with any object detector that operates on single frames (and I am too lazy to write my own detector).
-So we used [MMdetection](https://github.com/open-mmlab/mmdetection) in our experiments.
+I just grabbed [MMdetection](https://github.com/open-mmlab/mmdetection) in our experiments since it is simple to use.
 Shout out to the authors!

 After installing MMdetection, you can play with this demo.
 I used the Faster R-CNN with ResNet 101 in this demo.
 You may download the model [here](https://s3.ap-northeast-2.amazonaws.com/open-mmlab/mmdetection/models/faster_rcnn_r101_fpn_1x_20181129-d1468807.pth).
 The model was trained on Coco, and seems that it works well on KITTI.